 How to Apply Concealer and Foundation

 Begin the makeup application process with a foundation as your base.
-Apply a light layer, beginning in the centre of the face and blending it outwards.
+Apply a light layer, beginning in the center of the face and blending it outwards.
 Follow up with concealer to mask any blemishes or dull areas.
 The foundation and concealer shades should be similar in texture and a perfect match with your skin tone.
 This is important to ensure that everything blends together flawlessly.

-How to Apply Primer, Concealer and Foundation on Black Skin
+How to Apply Primer, Concealer, and Foundation on Black Skin

 Finding the right shade of foundation is sometimes difficult for women with darker skin.
 But it doesn’t have to be impossible!
 All you need to do is match the foundation to your skin’s undertones.
 Sometimes this might mean mixing several shades together to get the perfect match.
 If this is the case, we recommend applying the lighter tone before the darker tone, then blend them together.
 Finish off with a touch of concealer on your problem areas.